nikola-winmaker/vMCAL/README.md

 A virtual MCAL (Microcontroller Abstraction Layer) layer is  generated using textX and Jinja2 based on DSL specification, which allows for simulation of the hardware dependencies of the application.

 DSL model is written with help of textX meta-language.
-DSL grammer for vMCAL looks like this:
+DSL grammar for vMCAL looks like this:

 <img src="./images/mcal.dot.png" alt="vMCAL grammar" width="418" height="458">